Destinations Greece The Cyclades Mykonos

 Must ordergrilled octopus + the catch

-A British-Greek-run taverna at the south end of Megali Ammos beach (a 10-minute walk south of Mykonos Town along the coast path) — Joanna runs the room, the menu is honest Greek taverna, the tables are right on the sand.
+A British-Greek-run taverna at the south end of Megali Ammos beach, a 10-minute walk south of Mykonos Town along the coast path.
+Joanna runs the room, the menu is honest Greek taverna, and the tables sit right on the sand.
 The lunch the Town crowd does when they don't want a cab.
 Sunset side; book the railing table.

 Megali Ammos · walk from townJoanna runs itSunset side

-InsiderJoanna’s the UK ex-pat who actually runs the room, and locals eat here too — the tell of an honest Mykonos taverna.
-Sunset side; ask for a table on the sand, not the back.
+InsiderJoanna's the UK ex-pat who runs the room, and locals eat here too, which is the tell of an honest Mykonos taverna.
+Sunset side; ask for a table on the sand rather than the back.

 Avli tou Thodori